uber/kraken/docs/lazy-pull-streaming-design.md

    config flag. ~200–300 LOC (codec in metainfo, compress at write, decompress at read, variable piece sizes).
 Flag this constraint to the zstd effort now:
    **per-piece, not whole-blob**.
-3. **Watch:** SOCI zstd support (issue #519).
-If it lands, SOCI regains parity with eStargz for zstd layers — no Kraken change needed.

 ---